 A choropleth map displays the geographical distribution of data over a set of spatial units by shading areas of a map [3].
 Faithful rendering of the geography, when combined with an appropriate color scheme, can reveal spatial patterns among data values.
 Identifying and explaining spatial structures, patterns, and processes involve considering the individuals and organizing them into representable units of communities [1].
 Early versions of choropleth maps used symbols or patterns instead of color.
 Choropleth maps can be used for displaying disease data [5], including cancer data [6].
 In epidemiology, choropleth maps are often used as a tool to study the spatial distribution of cancer incidence and mortality.

 Displaying familiar state boundaries can make a map easier to read [7] and allow viewers to infer the spatial relationships visually in the data using their mental model of the geography.
-The map users of disease displays may include researchers, the public, policymakers, and the media [6].
+The users of disease maps may include researchers, the public, policymakers, and the media [6].
 For these users, the familiarity of the geography is a worthy consideration when presenting results of spatial analysis.

 2.1 Cancer atlases

-A cancer atlas is a map, or collection of maps, representing cancer incidence and mortality for a country, or group of countries.
+A cancer atlas is a map, or collection of maps, commonly representing cancer incidence or mortality patterns across a country, or group of countries.
 Atlases are key to developing hypotheses regarding areas with unusually high rates, and geographic correlations [8].
 The data collection methods across regions and the administrative control within regions lends itself to choropleth visualization.
-Cancer maps and atlases date back to Haviland’s maps in 1875, and early work in US cancer atlases appearing in 1971 [9].
+Cancer maps and atlases date back to Haviland’s maps in 1875, with more modern atlases directly evolving from early work in US cancer atlases appearing in 1971 [9].
 The presentation of cancer statistics has increased with greater access to computational power and the availability of geographic information systems software [2].

 Cancer maps are effective tools for communicating incidence, survival, and mortality to a wide range of audiences, including the public and others not trained in statistical analysis.
 These visualizations enable non-expert audiences to interpret the outputs of sophisticated statistical analysis.
-Cruickshank (1947) as cited by S. D. Walter [5], discusses using visuals as a ‘formal statistical assessment of the spatial pattern’.
+Cruickshank (1947) as cited by Walter [5], discusses using visuals as a ‘formal statistical assessment of the spatial pattern’.
 Overwhelmingly, choropleth maps are visualisations chosen to communicate cancer statistics to members of the public and other non-expert audiences.

 Figure 1: A selection of choropleth cancer maps from online atlases that are publicly available.
 Maps of various countries were chosen: United Kingdom, Australia, Spain, USA, Canada, and display several different colour palettes and legends.
 These atllases are described in Table 1.